NorfairKing/smos-poc/README.md

 This format is very easy to work with programmatically, and convenience functions in the `smos-data` library are provided to operate on Smos data.

+## Great for version control

+Files are made to make git diffs easy and disjoint.
+Derived data is never stored, but instead computed or rendered with `smos-report`.

 ## Installation

 Clone the repository: